How to turn off “Automatic Updates” in Windows ?

 Start >> Run >> inetmgr >> Select domain & right click >> Properties

-9. Select the latest exe file “exyymmdd.log”
+9. You can view the latest exe file “exyymmdd.log” format.

 10. Give the “Log Source Name” as domain name.